Sank's Glossary of Linguistics

 cat-FEM

-Some dialectal variation has been attested regarding the use of DOM in different varieties of Spanish. | Wikipedia, 2023
+Some dialectal variation has been attested regarding the use of DOM in different varieties of Spanish. | Wikipedia, 2024

 DIFFUSION

-1. (Sociolinguistics) Models of linguistic diffusion commonly track how an observed linguistic innovation spreads from a relatively narrow area or relatively narrow social group to wider areas and groups. | Marie Maegaard, 2013
+1. (Sociolinguistics) Models of linguistic diffusion commonly track how an observed linguistic innovation spreads from a relatively narrow area or relatively narrow social group to wider areas and groups. | Marie Maegaard, Torben Juel Jensen, Tore Kristiansen, and Jens Normann Jørgensen, 2013

 2. (Sociolinguistics) In the seventies of the last century, sociolinguists applied tools and theories from human geography to analyze geographical distribution patterns of linguistic phenomena, including variation between dialects.
-The concept of "diffusion" turned out to be pivotal in connecting linguistic and geographical patterns.
+The concept of diffusion turned out to be pivotal in connecting linguistic and geographical patterns.

 In diffusion models, linguistic innovations are transmitted through space.